There are several important differences between rabbits and hares even though both animals belong to the Lagomorpha order of mammals.

 - Rabbits and hares both molt and then grow new hair.
-This happens in both the spring and in the fall.
-Rabbits' brown summer fur is replaced with fur that is more grey.
+This happens in both spring and in fall.
+Rabbit's brown summer fur is replaced with fur that is more grey.
 Hares, especially those living in cold, snowy regions, turn white in the winter.

 - Hunters say that hare has a much stronger, gamier flavor than rabbit (which actually does taste like a milder version of chicken).

 - Both rabbits and hares have short tails.